Publications

 The Tribal Wildfire Resource Guide provides an overview of federal forest/fire policies and authorities, federal fire-planning programs and grant resources that may help tribes develop or strengthen fire-management programs.
 The Guide also highlights case studies from tribes around the United States that are actively engaged in planning or implementing fire-management programs.
 Click here to download the PDF: TWRG_final

-5 Year Report for the Northwest Forest Plan – Tribal Effectiveness Monitoring
+Northwest Forest Plan – Tribal Effectiveness Monitoring

 • For those trust resources identified in treaties with American Indians, what are their conditions and trends?